-10 messages for 2010 Protected areas This message is the 2nd in a series of '10 messages for 2010'.
+10 messages for 2010 Protected areas

+This document is the 2nd in a series of assessments under the title '10 messages for 2010'.
 Each message provides a short assessment focusing on a specific ecosystem or issue related to biodiversity in Europe.
 The remaining messages will be published at various intervals throughout 2010.
 More detailed information on the published and upcoming messages can be found at www.eea.europa.eu/publications/10-messages-for-2010.

-Cover design: EEA Cover photo © Gordon McInnes Left photo © EEA Right photo © Stock.xchng Layout: Pia Schmidt/EEA Legal notice The contents of this publication do not necessarily reflect the official opinions of the European Commission or other institutions of the European Union.
-Neither the European Environment Agency nor any person or company acting on behalf of the Agency is responsible for the use that may be made of the information contained in this report.
-All rights reserved No part of this publication may be reproduced in any form or by any means electronic or mechanical, including photocopying, recording or by any information storage retrieval system, without a prior permission in writing.
-For permission, translation or reproduction rights please contact EEA (address information below).
-Information about the European Union is available on the Internet.
-It can be accessed through the Europa server (www.europa.eu). © EEA, Copenhagen, 2010 Acknowledgments The message was written by Marcus Zisenis (ECNC, ETC/BD), with contributions from the ETC/BD by Dominique Richard/MNHN, Sophie Condé/MNHN, Brian Mac Sharry/DEHLG, Otars Opermanis/MNHN, Zelmira Sipkova/MNHN.
-Valuable comments were received from the EIONET National Reference Centres (NRCs) for Biodiversity as well as from Elena Cebrian Calvo, Mette Lund, Ivone Pereira Martins, Carlos Romao, Ahmet Uludag at EEA.
-The EEA project manager of the '10 messages for 2010' is Frederik Schutyser.

-European Environment Agency Kongens Nytorv 6 1050 Copenhagen K
+European Environment Agency

-Denmark

-Tel.: +45 33 36 71 00 Fax: +45 33 36 71 99 Web: eea.europa.eu

-Enquiries: eea.europa.eu/enquiries

 Protected areas

 Key messages

-- Protected areas provide a wide range of services in a context of increasing pressures and a rapidly changing environment.

-- Europe is the region with the greatest number of protected areas in the world but they are relatively small in size.

-- Europe's Natura 2000, unique in the world and still young, and the Emerald network under development, are international European networks of protected areas that catalyse biodiversity conservation.
+- Protected areas provide a wide range of services in a context of increasing pressures and a rapidly changing environment. - Europe is the region with the greatest number of protected areas in the world but they are relatively small in size. - Europe's unique Natura 2000 network of protected areas and the Emerald network currently under development aim to catalyse biodiversity conservation in Europe and ensure that protected areas can contribute fully to maintaining healthy ecosystems in the wider landscape.

 Protected areas provide a wide range of services in a context of increasing pressures and a rapidly changing environment

 In addition to their critical role in biodiversity conservation, European protected areas are important for many other reasons.
 Covering a wide range of ecosystems, including forests, grasslands, wetlands, peat lands, mountain, coastal and marine areas, protected areas ensure the continued flow of ecosystem services.
 These include providing clean water, protecting soil resources, capturing and storing carbon, and acting as a reservoir of genetic resources.

 Further to these ecological values, the Convention on Biological Diversity recognises that protected areas also 'provide opportunities for rural development and rational use of marginal lands, generating income and creating jobs, for research and monitoring, for conservation education, and for recreation and tourism' (CBD, 1992).

-Increasingly, protected areas, particularly those listed in IUCN (International Union for Conservation of Nature) categories IV, V and VI, are valued as areas where sustainable resource use and rural development practices can be tested in partnership with a wide range of stakeholders.
+Increasingly, protected areas, particularly those listed in IUCN (International Union for Conservation of Nature) categories IV, V and VI (Dudley, 2008), are valued as areas where sustainable resource use and rural development practices can be tested in partnership with a wide range of stakeholders.
 Figure 1 summarises the different values that can be derived from protected areas.
 The socio-economic benefits of protected areas have recently been demonstrated by the TEEB process (The Economics of Ecosystems and Biodiversity process) (TEEB, 2009).

 Europe accounts for the largest number of protected areas in the world but they are relatively small in size

 According to IUCN's revised definition, a protected area is a 'clearly defined geographical space, recognised, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values' (Dudley, 2008).
 The conclusions of the Third Biodiversity in Europe Conference (CBD, 2004) emphasised the importance of protected areas and ecological networks to achieving the 2010 target (EC, 2006) and the objectives of the Convention on Biological Diversity (CBD).

 With more than 100 000 sites designated in 54 countries, Europe accounts for more protected areas than any other region.
-To some extent this reflects the high pressure on land use arising from
+To some extent this reflects the high pressure on land use arising from agriculture, transport and urban development in Europe.
+Protected areas have long been the only way to preserve remarkable natural assets from adverse land use.

-3

 Figure 1 Ecological, social and socio-economic values of protected areas

-Values of protected areas

-Ecological value

-Natural hazards mitigation Protection against coastal erosion, floods, landslides Social and cultural value

-Recreational value Wilderness, fishing and spawning, hunting, trekking Socio-economic value

-Employment

-Managers of

-protected

-areas, rural

-tourism and

-ecotourism,

-regional

-marketing

-biodiversity

-practices in

-agriculture.

-forestry,

-fishing,

-hunting,

-tourism.

-transport

-but also

-testing sustainable

-conservation

-Production

-Genetic material,

-non-wood timber

-products, medical

-resources,

-products from

-sustainable

-agriculture

-Services provided by species Pollination, soil structure and stabilisation, pest control, balances in food webs

-Services

-provided

-by ecosystems

-air quality, ecosystem-based

-Water quantity

-mitigation and

-adaptation to climate change, nutrient cycling

-and quality,

-Biodiversity, genetic resources Refuges for habitats and species, reservoirs for genetic resources and evolutionary processes Scientific and educational value

-Heritage value

-national identity.

-and inspirational value for arts:

-characters and

-landscape

-features

-Regional and

-environmental education, inspiration for scientific innovation (bio-mimicry), opportunities for research and monitoring Health and quality of life Quietness, well-being;

-Quietness, well-being; very much linked to recreational and ecological values ExpertiseRegarding

-Governance

-Testing

-Testing sustainable practices in agriculture, forestry, agriculture, forestry, fishing, hunting, tourism and transport, and sustainable development of rural areas

 Source: Adapted from CREDOC, 2008; and Stolton, 2009.

-agriculture, transport and urban development in Europe.
-Protected areas have long been the only way to preserve remarkable natural assets from adverse land use.
 The size of Europe's designated areas varies greatly, ranging from an individual tree, such as the Kačja smreka in Godovic, Slovenia, to over 97 million hectares (ha) for a site in Greenland.
 Ninety per cent of sites are less than 1 000 ha, however.